- Individual letters can be registered as trademarks if they have sufficient distinctive character and are not descriptive.

 Eligibility for registration of single letters

 Individual letters can be registered as trademarks under both German and European trademark law.
 The prerequisite is that they have sufficient distinctive character and are not purely descriptive.
-The Federal Court of Justice clarified as early as 2000 that individual letters are generally eligible for trademark protection.
+The Federal Court of Justice clarified as early as 2000 that individual letters are generally eligible as trademarks.

 Limited scope of protection